- Find a Trail

 - Explore Trails

 - Get Involved

-The two-lane trail is completely paved, with mile markers, trailside maps, water fountains, restrooms and telephones along the way.
-There are also plenty of places to stop to eat, rest or enjoy the scenery.
-Most of the trail is shaded and level, although the route does traverse some rolling terrain.
-Along the way you'll pass through several parks and swimming areas, as well as through the suburban enclaves of Sacramento.
+The trail is mostly level, although the route does traverse some rolling terrain.
+About half the route is shaded by trees, while the other half offers views of wildflower fields.
+Along the way, you’ll pass through several parks and swimming areas, as well as the suburban enclaves of Sacramento.